Scheduled Tasks

 2. ⚙️ Compilation: File is compiled and validated for syntax errors

-3. 🏗️ Instantiation: Scheduler component is instantiated with injected dependencies
+3. 🏗️ Instantiation: Scheduler class is instantiated with injected dependencies

 4. 📋 Registration: Scheduler is registered with the BoxLang SchedulerService